|

 If the owner cares, so do the

 employees.
-If the owner possess
+If the owner possesses

-a flaw, chance are the employees
+a flaw, chances are the employees

 posses more.